telerik/winforms-docs/gridview/view-definitions/column-groups-view.md

 ##

 Just as its name says, this view enables grouping of columns.
-Every column group can have an unlimited number of subgroups or
-          rows containing columns.
+Every column group can have an unlimited number of subgroups or rows containing columns.
 In the following example, the grid is bound to the Customers table from the Northwind data base.
-          First instantiate ColumnGroupsViewDefinition and add some groups first:#_[C#] Create groups_
+First instantiate ColumnGroupsViewDefinition and add some groups first:

+#### Create groups

 {{source=..\SamplesCS\GridView\ViewDefinitions\ColumnGroupsView.cs region=createGroups}}
 {{source=..\SamplesVB\GridView\ViewDefinitions\ColumnGroupsView.vb region=createGroups}}